< back to Blog home

 As of September 2020, Carling has been ranked the most popular beer in the UK.
 According to The Morning Advertiser’s data report from 2020, British citizens consumed approximately 1.7 million hectoliters, which amounts to nearly 45 million gallons.
 This figure would be a surprise on any annual report, but it’s more shocking when you remember that this was a year when pubs and restaurants were closed for several months.

-Though it can be a challenge to track the exact ranking of each brand, here are some of the other best-selling beers in the UK:
+Though it can be a challenge to track the exact ranking of each beer brand, here are some of the other best-selling beers in the UK:

 • Guinness